rachelwoeltje/Financial-and-Mental-Impacts-of-COVID-19/README.md

 ## Intended Audience
-The example intended audience of this analysis are healthcare (behavioral) facilities and financial institutions.
+The intended audience of this analysis are healthcare (behavioral) facilities and financial institutions.
 The presentation and interactive dashboard are intended to inform the audience on more in-depth impacts of COVID-19.

 ## Methodology
-Retrieved data as CSV files
+- Retrieved data as CSV files
-Cleaned data in Python and Excel
+- Cleaned data in Python and Excel
-Defined key values to focus on only necessary data Calculated key measures in Python and Excel
+- Defined key values to focus on only necessary data
+- Calculated key measures in Python and Excel
-Developed interactive dashboard in Tableau
+- Developed interactive dashboard in Tableau
-Created Tableau Story
+- Created Tableau Story to present findings

 ## Findings:
 Financial and Mental Impacts of COVID-19

-The higher the rate of job loss, depression levels will increase as well Consumer Behavior became very protective in each generation
+The higher the rate of job loss, depression levels will increase as well

+Consumer Behavior became very protective in each generation

 ## Key Takeaways: